Fishest/school/notes/amazon.web.services.rst

 Summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is basically hosted Redis and Memcached.
+It does supply memcached cluster
+groups and redis slaves (read only).
+The current redis clustering is not
+supported as of yet.

+The same APIs exposed by the two products are exposed in the client API except
+any management calls.
+The remaining complexity is configuration of:

+* size of host to run an instance on
+* number of instances (hosts) to run
+* regional data copies
+* IAM configuration
+* slave / journal backup options (redis)

-.. todo:: read up
+.. todo:: example of using it

 --------------------------------------------------------------------------------
 Amazon S3